-Instead, you can have qualified technicians simply upgrade existing windows by applying electrically controlled smart window tint over them.
+Instead, you can have qualified technicians simply upgrade existing windows by applying an electrically controlled smart window tint over them.

 Electrically controlled window tint comes in the form of thin, self-adhesive, stick-on electrochromic film.
 After being applied to standard windows, it can be switched on and off using a simple smartphone app.
 Naturally, this process can also be automated to respond to the weather and the time of day, depending on the mobile app.

 The electrochromic film uses a technology similar to that of an LCD display.
 It utilizes liquid crystals under very precise electronic control to manipulate the amount of light that can pass through.